 Here’s an example of a great resume summary for a military police officer:

-Notice how the veteran details their experience (8+ years experience leading, managing, and training a team of 60+ police personnel), and expertise (delegating and managing base security, conducting searches, and identifying potential security flaws and concerns).
+Notice how the veteran details their experience in the army (8+ years of experience leading, managing, and training a team of 60+ police personnel), and expertise (delegating and managing base security, conducting searches, and identifying potential security flaws and concerns).

-Finally, the veteran includes a career achievement to show the hiring manager they’re able to deliver results (Oversaw safeguarding of $1M+ in military equipment, while reducing safety and disciplinary incidents by 20% in under 1 year).
+Finally, they include a career achievement to show the hiring manager they’re able to deliver results (oversaw safeguarding of $1M+ in military equipment, while reducing safety and disciplinary incidents by 20% in under 1 year).